 Then one of the news reporters moved to another newspaper, and for a day I inherited the Nikon that she'd been using to take mug shots at town meetings.

 My first time out, I did a story on a rodeo school, and I used the Nikon.
 The result?
-The photos were so sharp that our artist mortised a bull's tail into the Lifestyle logo, and the page was beautiful.
+The photos were so sharp that our artist cut a bull's tail into the Lifestyle logo, and the page was beautiful.
 The page won the South Carolina Press Association's award for best lifestyle page that year, and my photography skills got a reprieve.

 But I don't remember using the Nikon again.
 Rats!